planio-gmbh/fastimage/README.md

     $ bundle

-If you are using Bundler's autorequire, your good to go.
+If you are using Bundler's autorequire, you're good to go.
 Otherwise make sure to `require "fastimage"`.

 Or install it yourself as: